Why a Home Addition Is An Ideal Way to Increase Your Home’s Value

 The median overall US regions for a two-story home addition offered a 94.6% return on investment in 2006.
 It consistently ranks in the top 10 projects that will add the most financial value to your home.
 Minnesota falls in the West North Central area; a bathroom addition alone had a recoup value beginning at 51.7% in 2017 and is up to 59.9% in 2018.

 We know that Burnsville, MN home addition projects have a higher success rate for regaining costs when planned for, designed, and completed under the management of a professional remodeler.
 Wherever you live in the metro, your home’s flow and layout can vastly improve with the guidance of experts like an architect, interior designer, structural engineers, and the right building project manager.

 Down load our 8 Reasons Why a Home Addition May be Your Best Value Decision PDF to share and refer to.

 For many homeowners who plan to remain in their current homes more than 10 years, home additions can greatly improve their quality of life, offer enjoyment from the extra space, and give back at sale time.
 When contemplating home additions projects, there are many components to consider.
 Read up on our before and after Twin Cities home addition projects.

 If you are considering home improvements, including home additions, find a reputable Twin Cities remodeling contractor to partner with, you will not regret it.
 A homeowner’s desire to invest in home upgrades often includes the full expanse of a home addition.
-If there is low inventory within a specific neighbor and the real estate demand is high for larger homes, your addition may fit that buyer demand.
+If there is low inventory within a specific neighborhood and the real estate demand is high for larger homes, your addition may fit that buyer demand.
 Otherwise, a lower-level renovation may be a great option.